wiresurfer/shaishav.kr/docs/Articles/2024/May/Future of Organizations - Post GenAI Outlook and Trends.md

 these tools with a clear understanding of their strengths and limitations, always keeping the end goal and user needs in focus.

+---

-## IV.
+## III.
 The Snake Oil Detector: A Comprehensive Toolkit for Leaders Evaluating GenAI Solutions

 In the rapidly evolving landscape of Generative AI, it's crucial to distinguish between genuine innovations and overblown promises.
 This toolkit aims to equip